Gokuldroid/Gokuldroid.github.io/contents/posts/2026-07-23-managing-up.md

 ## Concrete cases

 **The silent slip.** You realize mid-sprint a migration will take three extra weeks.
 You grind quietly, hoping to close the gap.
 Your manager reports "on track" upward; the slip surfaces at the deadline.
+[The certainty premium](/posts/the-certainty-premium/) makes silence tempting: maintaining confidence is rewarded now, while the cost arrives later.
 Counter-move: report the moment your confidence drops, with a revised estimate and a mitigation option.
 You'll be surprised how boring early bad news is.

 **The invisible quarter.** You spent three months on reliability work — no launches, but pages dropped 70%.
 At calibration, your manager says "did infra work."
 Counter-move: send a monthly impact summary with numbers ("pages: 40/wk to 12/wk") written so it can be pasted into a promo doc.
 If you don't write the sentence, it doesn't exist in the room.